Green Business Practices

 Storage & Collection of Recyclables

-From compost, glass, paper, cardboard, aluminum and more… Three Rivers Market is intentional about waste management.
+From plastic, paper, cardboard, aluminum and more… Three Rivers Market is intentional about waste management.
 Dedicated recycling areas are found in the dining area, break room, and office spaces and we maintain 2 recycling dumpsters for weekly pick ups.
 Three Rivers Market also donates cardboard trays to Young-Williams Animal Center who uses them for pet bedding.

 Indoor Air Quality